Oaynerad/11711---Alignment-on-small-LLM/README.md

 In this work, we propose two lightweight DPO-based variants---Adaptive Margin-Sigmoid Loss and APO-Hinge---to better address underperformance scenarios by introducing margin-based objectives and selective update mechanisms.

 Our APO-Hinge method, which combines hinge-induced hard-example mining with the chosen-focused optimization of APO-Zero, achieves strong results.
-In \textsc{AlpacaEval}, APO-Hinge improves the win rate by +2.0 points and the length-controlled win rate by +1.4 points compared to the APO baseline.
+In AlpacaEval, APO-Hinge improves the win rate by +2.0 points and the length-controlled win rate by +1.4 points compared to the APO baseline.
-In \textsc{MT-Bench}, our methods maintain competitive performance in diverse categories, particularly excelling in STEM and Humanities tasks.
+In MT-Bench, our methods maintain competitive performance in diverse categories, particularly excelling in STEM and Humanities tasks.

 These results demonstrate that simple modifications to preference-based objectives can significantly enhance small LLM alignment under resource constraints, offering a practical path toward more efficient deployment.